gfleuri/SixFlagsAdventure/README.md

 The game will recognize all occurences of inproper inputs and responded with a help message like 'wrong command' or specify what was needed to have a succesful input.

-I also used short-cut commands that can be viewed with command "help" or "h".

-But the regular commands work as well.
-Just more user friendly.